Cheek kissing: Southeast Asia

-In the Philippines, cheek kissing or beso (also beso-beso, from the Spanish for "kiss") is a common greeting.
+In the Philippines, cheek kissing is a common greeting.
 The Philippine cheek kiss is a cheek-to-cheek kiss, not a lips-to-cheek kiss.
 The cheek kiss is usually made once (right cheek to right cheek), either between two women, or between a woman and a man.
 Amongst the upper classes, it is a common greeting among adults who are friends, while for the rest of the population, however, the gesture is generally reserved for relatives.
 Filipinos who are introduced to each other for the first time do not cheek kiss unless they are related.